rhenning/tf-legacy-module-fun/README.md

 ## Example Code

+See `demo-embedded-provider/main.tf`](demo-embedded-provider/main.tf), along
-See [`main.tf`](main.tf) in this directory, along with the provided submodules, for examples of legacy and mainstream provider design patterns.
+with the included submodules, for examples of legacy and mainstream provider design patterns.

 ## More Information